Portable operation (amateur radio)

 Amateur radio operators take part in portable operations using radio equipment when traveling.
 "Portable" equipment indicates a configuration that allows for relatively rapid collection, transportation, and deployment of amateur radio gear.
 A portable station can be anything from a small QRP (Low Power) radio and antenna, to a large transceiver.
-On long-distance expeditions, such equipment allows them to report progress, arrivals and sometimes exchanging safety messages along the way.
+On long-distance expeditions, such equipment allows them to report progress, arrivals and sometimes exchange safety messages along the way.